Salaries in Chicago, IL

 6. Kitchen Manager

-Supervise kitchen staff and ensure food quality.
-Manage inventory and budgets.
-Companies like Panera Bread and Starbucks offer these positions.
+Supervise kitchen staff, manage inventory, and ensure food quality.
+Work in fast-paced kitchen settings.
+Companies like Panera Bread and Starbucks hire for these roles.

 Find Kitchen Manager jobs in Chicago, IL